Nursing Home Abuse

 • Work in an understaffed facility

-Who are the abusers?
+Who are the abusers in nursing homes?

 Nursing home abusers are usually paid professionals or staff members who have a legal or contractual obligation to provide elder residents with care and protection.